transferzero/api-documentation/_docs/transaction-flow.md

     "metadata": {},
     "state": "error",
     "state_reason": "Stolen card.
 Please contact account holder.
 This transaction is not possible.
+Please cancel.", "state_reason_details": {
+      "code": "32",
+      "category": "temporary_error",
+      "messages": ["Temporary error", "Bank Error", "Undefined bank error"], "description": "The beneficiary's bank is not accepting payments at the moment.
+We will retry the transaction.
+You can also cancel or edit the transaction"
+    },
-Please cancel.", "transaction_id": "94581e7a-a35a-430f-be0b-c8269a8acf4c",
+    "transaction_id": "94581e7a-a35a-430f-be0b-c8269a8acf4c",
     "transaction_state": "received",
     "payout_method": {